HyeokJungKim/Mod3-ShoeStore/README.md

 # Deliverables

-* When a user loads the page, they should be able to see a list of all the shoes in the sidebar and by default, have the first shoe rendered in the main container (see below).
+* When a user loads the page, they should be able to see a list of all the shoes in the sidebar and by default, have the first shoe rendered in the main container (see deliverable 2).
 * When a user clicks on one of the shoes in the sidebar, they should be able to see more details about the shoe, the reviews associated with it and a form in the main container.
+There should only be one shoe in the main container at one time.
-* When a user fills the form out and submits it, the review should get persisted in the backend and also shown on the page, without refreshing.
+* When a user fills the form out and submits it, the review should get persisted in the backend and also be shown on the page, without refreshing.
+When you create a review for a given shoe, if you click on another shoe and you go back to your initial shoe, you should see the new review persist without refreshing.

 # API
 ```